hpc/charliecloud/doc/ch-test.rst

     Add :code:`DIR` to filesystem permission fixture directories; can be specified multiple times.
-We recommend one such directory per mounted filesystem type whose kernel module you do not trust; e.g., you probably don't need to test your :code:`tmpfs`\ es, but out-of-tree filesystems very likely need this.
+We recommend one such directory per mounted filesystem type whose kernel module you do not trust; e.g., you probably don’t need to test your :code:`tmpfs`\ es, but out-of-tree filesystems very likely need this.

     Implies :code:`--sudo`.
 Default: :code:`CH_TEST_PERMDIRS` if set;